errordeveloper/contiki-cloud-face/README.md

 debugging or whatever.
 Perhaps we could also shorten URLs and do anything else whatever it is good for :)

+I find it quite handy to have this line in the `/etc/sudoers`:

+            errordeveloper    ALL=(ALL) NOPASSWD: /usr/sbin/nginx

+I also define this alias (Csh syntax):

+            alias nginx sudo /usr/sbin/nginx -p `pwd`/

 [Pachube]: http://www.pachube.com/